Podcast: Play in new window

 In 2009, the U.S. accounted for over 29% of the world’s total web browsing, beating out the U.K. Mobile payment use is also growing faster in the U.S. than other countries, requiring better user engagement measurement over longer periods of time.

-Podcast Interview Summary
+Andy Bovingdon Podcast Interview Summary

 - The importance of “relevance” in mobile interactions with consumers.
 User engagement with mobile devices and consumers lasts longer than any other communications channel.
-To maintain engagement, however, brands must deliver personalized mobile experiences, presenting information, products and services that are tailored to each consumer
+To maintain engagement, however, brands must deliver personalized mobile experiences, presenting information, products, and services that are tailored to each consumer

 - How mobile analytics tools increase marketing ROI and complement payment solutions.